 “Don’t cater to the averages.
 Cater to the extremes and the average will handle itself.”

 What we’ve done is create 6 font pairings.
 Everything has been thought about from the letter spacing to the pairing of the header and body fonts, the quotes, the spacing between the lines and the weights.
-It’s all been considered.
+All important typography segments have been considered.

 We feel less is more here.
 6 different pairings relating loosely to the 6 types of businesses we serve the most.
 There’s something for everyone here and we’ll introduce you to them shortly.